dmentipl/plonk/docs/source/overview.rst

 Snapshots
 ~~~~~~~~~

-SPH snapshot files are represented by the :py:class:`Snap` class.
+SPH snapshot files are represented by the :class:`Snap` class.
 This object
 contains a properties dictionary, particle arrays, which are lazily loaded from
 file.
-Here we demonstrate instantiating a :py:class:`Snap` object, and accessing
+Here we demonstrate instantiating a :class:`Snap` object, and
-some properties and particle arrays.
+accessing some properties and particle arrays.

-First, we load the snapshot with the :py:func:`load_snap` function.
+First, we load the snapshot with the :func:`load_snap` function.
 You can
 pass a string or :class:`pathlib.Path` object to point to the location of the
 snapshot in the file system.